Minijump/Squirrel/README.md

 * Refactor/do tables/tableManager/actions UT/tours

 ### To Fix
-* Yahoo data sources: problem with tickers: we can say 'AU' to create source, but not when editing.
-Additionally, if we edit source to ['AU'] and open settings back, it is back to 'AU'
+* Yahoo data sources: default value of list field (see generateAdditionalArgs); try to use existing component?
+Probably the same problem for dict?
 * edit action: default values not set for dictionnaries (expl in relace vals:) => Note: the value is set by method fillData but only in the textarea, as the widget is initialized before (in addInputs), the value does not appear in the widget

 ### To do MVP